 - Long Table Lunch at Badgebup

 On our way to Fremantle we break our trip with a visit to Badgebup which is small wheat-farming town located between the towns of Katanning and Nyabing in wildflower country.
 Our hosts will provide us with a long table lunch in the Budgebup Hall where we will taste the local produce.
 In the late afternoon we arrive at the Esplanade Hotel Fremantle by Rydges, our home for three nights.

 - Cypress Farm, Waroona incl. buffet lunch

 Today we visit Cypress Farm, the property of Professor Kingsley Dixon and Lionel Johnston.
 This garden is a ‘work in progress’ at the early stage of its redevelopment, and comprises largely uncleared Jarrah/Marri forest and Swan River Blackbutt.
 However, being one of the wettest places in the south-west, Cypress Farm takes advantage of the abundant water supply, the area’s clay-based soils, and cooler climate in order for the most diverse range of European and Australian plant species to be grown and displayed at their very best.
-We will have a buffet lunch at Cypress Farm.
 On our way back to Fremantle, we stop at a local winery for wine tasting.
 (Overnight Fremantle) BL